Farama-Foundation/PettingZoo/README.md

 prison.manual_control([environment specs])
 ```

-Look at the [documentation] for individual environments to see which supports manual control and what the controls for a specific environment are.
+Environemnts say if they support this functionality in their documentation, and what the specific controls are.

 ### Random Demo